Guiyang

 Karst country, the country's largest waterfall.

 Leave Guiyang before seven and drive west into the karst country toward Huangguoshu, the country's largest waterfall.
 The trail is yours for the first hour, with the Water Curtain Cave walked early before the long midday queues build, and the main viewing platform timed for the late-morning rainbow.
-A relaxed Buyi-kitchen lunch follows on the road back, with the afternoon left soft.
-For those wishing to extend the day, a half-day Miao silver workshop with a master silversmith can be set up on return to Guiyang.
+Lunch follows at a Buyi-kitchen on the road back.
+The afternoon is left soft for a downtown return, with a follow-on tasting around the breakfast quarter for changwang noodles and the cui shao that runs through every Guizhou bowl.

 - Huangguoshu Waterfall